 The first step in building an OpenVPN configuration is to establish a PKI (public key infrastructure).
 The PKI consists of:

-a separate certificate (also known as a public key) and private key for the server and each client, and
+a separate certificate (also known as a public key) and private key for the server and each client.

-a master Certificate Authority (CA) certificate and key which is used to sign each of the server and client certificates.
+a master Certificate Authority (CA) certificate and key, used to sign the server and client certificates.

 OpenVPN supports bidirectional authentication based on certificates, meaning that the client must authenticate the server certificate and the server must authenticate the client certificate before mutual trust is established.